surfergrl/onthedrop/readme.md

 - Flask documentation: https://flask.palletsprojects.com/
 - SQLite documentation: https://www.sqlite.org/docs.html
-- Design inspiration from various surf websites and applications
+- Design inspiration from Surfline, The Inertia and WSL websites

 ## Thanks

 - Thanks to all the surf communities who inspired this project
-- Special appreciation to all test users who provided feedback
+- Special appreciation to all test users who provided feedback - Sam, Vinny, Pob
-- Thanks to surf photographers who share their work and passion
+- Thanks to Oisin and Roman for help with virtual environments and package compatibility

 ---